adriansprk/unbiased/README.md

 ## Project Overview

 Unbias allows users to submit a URL of an online article.
-The backend fetches the article's content, analyzes it using OpenAI's language models for factual claims, bias, and perspective ("slant"), and displays the results.
+The backend fetches the article's content, analyzes it using Google's Gemini or OpenAI's language models for factual claims, bias, and perspective ("slant"), and displays the results.
 The system handles concurrent requests reliably using a background job queue and provides real-time status updates.

 **Key Features Include:**